SAP/cloud-security-services-integration-library/java-security-test/README.md

 Spring Boot applications can use the provided utility for example in the context of a `WebMvcTest`.\
 For Java EE applications, an optional [Jetty application server](#jetty-application-server) can be started.
 It is pre-configured with a security filter that only accepts valid tokens.
-Furthermore, it can be be configured to mount both servlets and servet filters that require testing.
+Furthermore, it can be configured to mount both servlets and servet filters that require testing.

 ## Requirements
 - Java 17